apache/maven/README.md

 Quick Build
 -------
-If you want to bootstrap Maven, you'll need:
+If you want to bootstrap Maven from source, you'll need:
 - Java 1.8+
 - Maven 3.0.5 or later
-- Run Maven, specifying a location into which the completed Maven distro should be installed:
+- Run Maven already installed, specifying a location into which the completed Maven distro should be installed:
     ```
     mvn -DdistributionTargetDir="$HOME/app/maven/apache-maven-3.7.x-SNAPSHOT" clean package
     ```